 Prayer and Liturgy

 Each fortnight pupils attend Mass in church which is planned and led by the children from a particular class and Fr.
-The and Deacon Gary are helped to administer the Blessed Sacrament by members who have been chosen to be Extraordinary Ministers of Communion.
+Simon and Deacon Gary are helped to administer the Blessed Sacrament by members who have been chosen to be Extraordinary Ministers of Communion.

 Governors, parents and family members are always welcome to celebrate Mass with us and we actively encourage parents to attend these special times of worship.